-The main reason mostly women have cellulite is because the fairer sex naturally have more body fat and tend to store the fat in their hips and legs, while most men store it in their bellies.
-Aggravating this is the fact that women have weaker connective tissue, allowing for the fat right under their skin to appear more dimpled.
-Last, as you may already know, estrogen—which also influences the development of cellulite—is far more prevalent in women than in men.
-Which is why you very, very rarely see cellulite on girls in their lower teens.
+Few men have cellulite, primarily because their body fat content and distribution are different from women.
+Females naturally have more body fat and tend to store the fat in their hips and legs, while most men store it in their bellies.
+Women also have weaker connective tissue, resulting in the fat right under their skin to appear more dimpled.
+Last, estrogen influences the development of cellulite and is far more prevalent in women than in men.

-If you see a woman with an hourglass figure and no cellulite, I can almost guarantee you her thighs have no more than 17% body fat and that she’s, if not model slender, also the proud owner of an athletic, muscular body.
-Which brings me to professional athletes.
+Based on my decades of measuring body fat levels on women using calipers, it seems the magical body fat percentage on thighs is roughly 17 %.
+If you see a woman with an hourglass figure and no cellulite, I can almost guarantee you her thighs have no more than 17% body fat and that she, if not model slender, is also the proud owner of an athletic, muscular body.
+Professional athletes have even lower body fat.
 Have you ever seen a sprinter or gymnast with cellulite?
 I didn’t think so.
 Not even the older ones like Olympic swimmer Dara Torres, 46, have any cellulite.
-This is because their body fat levels is 12-13%.
+This is because their body fat levels is 12-13% (even on their thighs).
 Of course, getting your body fat levels that low is extremely hard and not healthy.
-I’m not advocating that, nor am I advocating taking up smoking as a means to lose body fat.
-(Sadly, I know many cases in which female smokers are completely cellulite free because their body fat levels are very low. ) Instead, to improve your cellulite, aim to lower your thigh body fat levels to as close to 17% as you can sustain by eating healthy and doing vigorous body-weight exercises and intervals.

 Did I miss any great tips to reduce cellulite?
 Let me know below!